FinalCAD/csv2hash/README.md

 	Definition.new(rules, type, header_size=0)

+### Parser

+Pasrer take severale parameter like that :

+	initialize definition, file_path, exception_mode=true, data_source=nil, ignore_blank_line=false

+you can pass directly Array of data (Array at 2 dimensions) really usefull for testing, if you don't care about line blank in your CSV you can ignore them.

 #### Response

 The parser return values wrapper into DataWrapper Object, you can call .valid? method on this Object and grab either data or errors like that :